-- The Managing Director for Emergency Management and designated staff - Director of Public Safety (Chief of Police) and designated staff - The Vice President for Administrative Services and designated staff
+- " The Managing Director for EHS and Emergency Management and designated staff - " Director of Public Safety (Chief of Police) and designated staff - " The Sr. Chief Administrative Officer and CFO along with other designated staff

 This process may differ slightly for emergencies or situations occurring at the University hospital.
 Hospital staff members, hospital security, or UDPS confirm the existence of a significant emergency or dangerous situation.
 The hospital's public information officer determines the appropriate segment for notification, determines the content of the notification, and initiates the notification.
 Notification may be via pagers, cellular phones, overhead public announcement system, the Campus Alert System, or other methods.